 What if we did the same in classrooms?

 In my online courses, I have a “start here” section with a video tour of the course.
 It’s been one of the most popular features so far.
-When I teach in person, on-boarding is more about explaining / labelling things as we go rather than having a long, drawn-out explanation of procedures ahead of time.
-The goal of an on-boarding experience is to alleviate fear, help students feel comfortable, and answer questions as you go rather than giving a list of instructions ahead of time.
+When I teach in person, on-boarding is more about explaining /labeling things as we go rather than having a long, drawn-out explanation of procedures ahead of time.
+The goal of an onboarding experience is to alleviate fear, help students feel comfortable, and answer questions as you go rather than giving a list of instructions ahead of time.

 My goal this year is to create a set of preview videos for assignments.
 I will include an “unboxing” segment where I walk students through the assignment along with a quick exploration of exemplars.

 Last year, I split-tested two different video approaches.
 In the first video, I created a traditional instructional video.
 I explained how the assignments worked in a logical, sequential way, answering questions that I thought students might ask.
 In the second video, I created an “unboxing” video, where I took on the role of a student.
 I said, “I want you to pretend I’m a student.
 So, here’s what I’m seeing . . .
 Here’s what I think I’ll do . . .
 Next, I’m going to want to . . .”
 The students overwhelmingly chose the second “unboxing” approach rather than the traditional instructional approach.